ajinkyagaikwad/YT-dashboard-MySQL-PowerBI/README.md

 Name of a channel 김프로 KIMPRO (recorded as 'ýýýýýýýýý KIMPRO') was updated to 'KIMPRO'.

 Many records were missing entries in 'subscribers_for_last_30_days' column.
 These rows were updated with 0 subscribers_for_last_30_days, and the datatype changed to integer.

+# Full report

+It can be viewed in the pdf format uploaded here as 'Global YouTube Statistics.pdf'